GraemeFulton/recordsticking/wp-content/plugins/photo-gallery/readme.txt

 5.8 Image Options
 5.7.1 Enable image title for Image Browser view.
-Choose whether to display image titles for the Image Browser view or not.
+Choose whether to display gallery image titles for the Image Browser view or not.
 5.8.2 Enable image description for Image Browser view.
-Choose whether to have image descriptions for the Image Browser view or not.
+Choose whether to have gallery image descriptions for the Image Browser view or not.
 5.8.3 Image width.
-Define the image width for the Image Browser view option.
+Define the gallery image width for the Image Browser view option.
 5.8.4 Enable image title for Blog Style view.
-Choose whether to have image titles in Blog Style view or not.
+Choose whether to have gallery image titles in Blog Style view or not.
 5.8.5 Image width for Blog Style view.
-Define the image width for the Blog Style view.
+Define the galllery image width for the Blog Style view.
 5.8.6 Images per page in Blog Style view.
-Specify the number of images to be displayed in a single page for the Blog Style view.
+Specify the number of gallery images to be displayed in a single page for the Blog Style view.
 5.8.7 Enable Pagination for Blog Style view.
 Choose whether to have pagination for the Blog Style view or not.